WatsonLab/KOunt/README.md

 Snakemake pipeline calculating KEGG orthologue abundance in metagenomic sequence data.

 ## Documentation
 KOunt is a Snakemake pipeline that calculates the abundance of KEGG orthologues (KOs) in metagenomic sequence data.
-KOunt takes raw paired-end reads and quality trims, assembles, predicts proteins and annotates them.
+KOunt takes raw paired-end reads and quality trims, assembles, predicts proteins and annotates them with KofamScan.
 The reads are mapped to the assembly and protein coverage calculated.
-The annotated proteins are clustered at 100%, 90% and 50% identity within each KO to quantify their diversity.
+Users have the option of calculating coverage evenness of the proteins and filtering the KofamScan proteins to remove unevenly covered proteins.
+The proteins annotated by KofamScan are clustered at 100%, 90% and 50% identity within each KO to quantify their diversity; as using the evenness filtering option reduces the numbers of these proteins we don't recommend using the evenness option if you are interested in the clustering results.
-All predicted proteins that don’t have a KO hit are called 'NoHit’.
+All predicted proteins that don’t have a KO hit or are excluded by evenness filtering are called 'NoHit’.
 The NoHit proteins are blasted against a custom UniProt database annotated with a KO and the nucleotides against a custom RNA database.
-Unannotated proteins are screened for rRNA and tRNA using Barrnap and tRNAscan-SE.
 Reads mapped to NoHit proteins that remain unannotated and unmapped reads are blasted against the KOunt databases and RNA quantified in the remaining reads.

 ## Workflow
 <img src="./Flow chart.png">